famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 # Conclusions

-Enmasse is a useful project for enterprise level management of AMQP based messaging infrastructure and used to back an Event-Driven microservices architecture provides a safe base to build microservices applications, all of this combined with Quarkus microservices with the flexibility to connect with the AMQP infrastructure and all the benefits Quarkus brings to microservices by itself make a really powerfull recipe to do microservices in Kubernetes.
+Enmasse is a useful project for enterprise level management of AMQP based messaging infrastructure and used to back an Event-Driven microservices architecture provides a safe base to build microservices applications, all of this combined with Quarkus microservices with the flexibility to connect with the AMQP infrastructure and all the benefits Quarkus brings to microservices by itself make a really powerful recipe to do microservices in Kubernetes.

 [Quarkus]: <https://quarkus.io/>